Pharmacy in China: 4-year undergraduate education

 During the first years of the foundation of the People's Republic of China, the courses and the management model of the semester system were introduced from the Soviet Union.
 This met the needs of the planned economy for China at that time.
 This model emphasized the dependence of administrative measures planned by the State, e.g., the enrollment and assignment of students, the arrangement of courses.
 Such a highly centralized and unified way of job could not stimulate the vigor and vitality of universities in running schools.
 Since 1978 there have been rapid and profound changes in China which have produced differences between the previous educational model and the pace of the reform of the economic system.
 These are as follows:

 Because of the launching of the socialist market economy the students with narrow specific knowledge trained by the semester system could not meet the demands of the personnel with broad specific knowledge needed by the market economy.
 Further, the number of the university students in China has been insufficient to meet the pharmacy manpower needs.
 Some areas and units refuse to employ graduates assigned by the Chinese government because the specialties of these graduates do not meet their specific requirements.
 The employing units need the students who are expert in their specialty and have good adaptability to various jobs.
 Students are encouraged to elect more optional courses and to learn what is needed by the employer market on their own initiative.

-The system of courses has become more comprehensive.
-The world, including that of pharmacy, is faced with the great challenge of highly developed and -complex technology.
-As a result, complex cross-disciplinary sciences have appeared.
-The number of hours, however, is limited.
-Therefore, new required subjects of semester system length have been added to the curriculum making it less possible to increase the elective subjects with new content.
+Challenges with developing complex technology for pharmaceutical purposes caused cross-disciplinary sciences to appear as a main focus in the industry.
+As a result, the undergraduate curriculum has become more comprehensive.
+However, the number of hours available to courses outside of pharmaceutical subjects was limited.
+This led to the addition of new required subjects to the curriculum, making it difficult to increase the elective subjects with new content.

 The credit system has solved some of the problems in the semester system.
 The foundation has been emphasized and specialty de-emphasized, as follows: